 In Three Rival Versions of Moral Enquiry, MacIntyre writes that any answer to the question what are universities for? should begin with this: They are, when they are true to their own vocation, institutions within which questions of the form ‘What are x’s for?’ and ‘What peculiar goods do y’s serve?’ are formulated and answered …

-Introduction A rich aesthete, a therapist, and a manager walked into a university… It sounds like the setup for a joke, but it is no laughing matter.
+Introduction A rich aesthete, a therapist, and a manager walked into a university… But this is no joke.
 These three characters have quietly shaped the moral logic of many contemporary universities and show no signs of leaving.
-In After Virtue, Alasdair MacIntyre diagnoses modern culture as …
+In After Virtue, Alasdair MacIntyre diagnoses modern culture as emotivist.
+Emotivism holds that moral judgements are expressions of …